John Wilkins Jr.: Quartermaster General

 President George Washington appointed Wilkins as Quartermaster General of the United States Army in June 1796.
 In October Wilkins attempted to resign, pleading the necessity of attending to personal business.
 His resignation was not accepted and he continued to serve, overseeing the supplying and equipping of an expanded Army in anticipation of war with France.
 Although the act of March 3, 1799, provided for a Quartermaster General with rank of major general, Wilkins was not appointed to that rank and served in the position as a civilian.
 The dispute with France was resolved without fighting, and Wilkins served until his position was abolished in March 1802 as part of a downsizing of the Army through the Military Peace Establishment Act.

 Later life

 After leaving the Army, Wilkins returned to his business interests in Pennsylvania, including serving as President of the Pittsburgh branch of the Bank of Pennsylvania.
 Wilkins died in Pittsburgh on April 29, 1816.
 He was originally buried in the yard of Pittsburgh's First Presbyterian Church, and later interred in Pittsburgh's Homewood Cemetery.

 Family

 Wilkins was the son of John Wilkins Sr. (1733 - 1810), a Captain in the American Revolution.
 He was the brother of Senator William Wilkins.
-He was the father of Judge Ross Wilkins.
-His nephew Wilkins F. Tannehill (1787-1858), served as the mayor of Nashville, Tennessee, from 1825 to 1827.
+He was the father of Mississippi banker James C. Wilkins and Michigan judge Ross Wilkins.
+His nephew Wilkins F. Tannehill (1787–1858), served as the mayor of Nashville, Tennessee, from 1825 to 1827.